shivannis/xandr-docs-public/xandr-docs/articles/monetize/click-tracking.md

     https://nym1-ib.adnxs.com/click2?
     ```

-    In this example, the Xandr click tracker is followed by the Xandr homepage.
-When the link is loaded, a click is recorded on Xandr, and then there is a redirect to the Xandr homepage.
+    In this example, the Microsoft Advertising click tracker is followed by the Microsoft Advertising homepage.
+When the link is loaded, a click is recorded on Microsoft Advertising, and then there is a redirect to the Microsoft Advertising homepage.

 ## Tracking clicks on hosted creatives

-Xandr will configure the click tracking for hosted creatives such as JPGs, GIFs, and PNGs since they are wrapped in our creative templates.
+Microsoft Advertising will configure the click tracking for hosted creatives such as JPGs, GIFs, and PNGs since they are wrapped in our creative templates.
 Our templates are set up in such a way that a dynamically-generated click tracker is correctly populated in the creative content.
 For more information, see [Creative
 Templates](creative-templates.md).

 All you have to do is enter the landing page URL in the **Landing Page** field and select the **Enable Click Tracking** checkbox if you're using Console, and a click URL with encoded information about the creative will be automatically appended to the creative.
 When a user clicks the URL, the user's browser will first request the URL from adnxs.com.
 The encoded information in the URL will be recorded by the server.
 The user's browser will be redirected to the landing page configured for the creative.